Appearance of the Kashiwara-Saito singularity in the representation theory of $p$-adic $\mathop{GL}_{16}$: Introduction

 \subsection{Main result}

-Since all A-packets for general linear groups are singletons, and since ABV-packets are expected to generalize A-packets, it is reasonable to ask: {\it Are all ABV-packets singletons for $p$-adic general linear groups?} In this paper we find an unramified Langlands parameter $\phi_\KS$ for $\GL_{16}(F)$ for which the ABV-packet has exactly two representations.
+Since all A-packets for general linear groups are L-packets \cite{Arthur:unipotent-motivation}, and since all L-packets for general linear groups are singletons, and since ABV-packets are expected to generalize A-packets \cite{CFMMX}, it is reasonable to ask: {\it Are all ABV-packets singletons for $p$-adic general linear groups?} In this paper we show that the answer is no by exhibiting an unramified Langlands parameter $\phi_\KS$ for $\GL_{16}(F)$ for which the ABV-packet has exactly two representations.
 More precisely, we find two unipotent, non-tempered, irreducible representations, $\pi_\KS$ and $\pi_\psi$, such that

 where $\phi_\KS$ is the Langlands parameter for $\pi_\KS$.
 We show that $\pi_\KS$ is not of Arthur type while its coronal representation, $\pi_\psi$, is of Arthur type.
 The theory of ABV-packets matches the representations $\pi_\KS$ and $\pi_\psi$ with constant and quadratic characters, respectively, of a group $A^\ABV_{\phi_\KS}$, studied in Section~\ref{ssec:generic}.